Dou-Hub/douhub-document/index.md

 # The index of all DouHub GitHub repositories

-The list of repos below contains the helper functions for utility, lambda, AWS services, Azure Services, Other cloud services (such as Elastic Search, Twillio ...) and basic/generic functions that can be used in  most of SaaS applications
+The list of repos below contains the helper functions for utility, lambda, AWS services, Azure Services, other cloud services (such as Elastic Search, Twillio ...), UI and lambda APIs that can be used in  most of SaaS applications

 ## Open source Repos (public MIT license)